ajmal017/stock-advisor-software/README.md

 * Ability to run inside a Docker container
 * Integrate into Stock Advisor Infrastructure, specifically ECS.

-## Algorithm Description
-The algorithm reads a list of ticker symbols and downloads various financial data points.
-It then ranks each security into deciles, with the lowest decile containing stocks with the highest level of analyst price agreement and the highest decile containing stocks with the lowest price agreement.
-It then sorts each decile by expected returns, and returns a subset of the list.
-The number of securities that are returned are specified in the command using the ```-output-size``` option.

-These are the specific steps:

-1) Download financial data for each symbol:
-    - Current Price
-    - Analyst price forecast average
-    - Analyst price forecast standard deviation
-    - Analyst price forecast count (i.e. total forecasts)
-2) Normalize the standard deviation by converting it into a relative percentage.
-3) Rank the portfolio by this percentage and sort into deciles.
-Sort each decile by expected return.
-4) Select a subset from the top decile(s).
-This will return stocks with the largest level of disagreement.

 ## Running the service from the command line
 The easiest way to run this service is via the command line.
 This section describes how.